 <Miss the dance, I mean,> Glaw added, fighting the urge to scrape his feet like a schoolboy caught listening in on a private conversation.

 Glaw nodded and cleared his throat, doing his best to appear unfazed by the continuous stares from the other two.
-Thais, at least, had lost the look of shock and slipped back into curious, but Aelius still regarded him as if he were a rabid dog that could bite at any moment.
+Thais, at least, had lost the look of shock and slipped back into curiosity, but Aelius still regarded him as if he were a rabid dog that could bite at any moment.

 <I'm glad I haven't caused too much trouble,> Glaw said and then mentally slapped himself across the head.